-Transit service provides affordable short- and long-distance access to campus for commuters, to off-campus recreation, service learning opportunities for campus residents, and critical regional mobility access for specific populations, such as International Students.
+Transit service provides affordable short- and long-distance access to Campus for commuters, to off-campus recreation, service learning opportunities for Campus residents, and critical regional mobility access for specific populations, such as International Students.
 A transit system paired with other modes of transportation can significantly reduce single-occupant vehicle trips and support the achievement of the mode split goal.

 There are several opportunity areas to reach potential CSUMB transit riders, including providing live transit information through apps or digital sign boards, and utilizing every counter interaction with a staff office to inform students of transit services.
-The university should also address, during orientation and housing department programs, the cultural stigmas that have led to few students having much experience riding a bus before college.
+The University could also use student orientation and housing meetings to provide transporation information and address stigmas associate with non vehicle travel (transit, carpooling, etc.).

-The master plan proposes several improvements to transit and shuttle systems.
+The Guidelines propose several improvements to transit and shuttle systems.
 The proposed routes are illustrated in Figure 7.9.
-In addition to the multimodal hubs with new transit amenities, increased frequency of shuttle service will be implemented throughout the campus.
+In addition to the multimodal hubs with new transit amenities, increased frequency of shuttle service will be implemented throughout the Campus.
 Expanded transit services and an analysis of unmet needs will be considered in concert with the proposed parking management plan and a bicycle and pedestrian plan.